jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 2. Write the custom behavior class and bind it to the appropriate policies.
 Configure a Spring bean to initialize the behavior class and pass in any dependencies.
-3. Write and execute a unit test for the behavior.
+3. Write and execute an integration test for the behavior.

 Let's get started.